 Death - Resurrection – Judgment - Torment in Hell – Second death

 During the Judgment there most likely will be fear and regret when the lost see what they have lost by not being a Christian.
-Fudge then adds both a place and a time between the Judgment and the second death that is not in the Bible, names the added place “Hell” and says that before the second death that God will torment souls in this place he called Hell, some of the souls with a shorter time, some with a longer time.
+Fudge then adds both a place and a time between the Judgment and the second death that is not in the Bible, he names the added place “Hell” and says that before the second death that God will torment souls in this place he called Hell, some of the souls tormented a shorter time, some souls tormented a longer time.

 F. LAGARD SMITH, a teacher of Bible at Lipscomb University in his book, “After Life, A Glimpse of Eternity Beyond Death’s Door,” also teachers there is a Hell, but a Hell that will end, no one will be tormented without end.
 He says on page 191 that sooner or later there is a point that the torment in Hell will end.

 Death and only death is the wages of sin; there is no passage in the Bible that says wages of sin for a soul that will be torment in “Hell” for a short time any more than there is one that says souls will be torment in a “Hell” that has no end.
 The lake of fire is not a real literal lake of fire, it is a picture of death, any living being cast into a lake of fire would be dead almost instantly.
 John clearly said the lake of fire “is the second death” (Revelation 20:8), not life for a short time for some, but a longer life of torment for others.
 Their punishment is not being tormented by God unto they have paid for their sins and then the torment will end; their punishment is an endless death, an endless punishment, (Matthew 25:46).
 A place called “Hell” does not exist in the Bible, not a short Hell, or an endless Hell.
 Hell is altogether a pagan teaching of man that was not in the church unto the Dark Age Catholic Church.